 Your opinion of this PAGE: [0 people like this page.]

 Follow the dihedral past a couple of bulges for 70 feet using smeary stems and slopy face holds when appropriate.
 Make a burly move at the end of the dihedral through a small roof to gain a ledge.
 Rest up for the finish as you summon your TWall roof skills.
 Gun through the flake and stacked roofs to the finish.
 In the summer, the dihedral may be guarded by a squadron of large, white, paratrooping spiders.
-Warn your belayer as you desperately cling with handjams as you pray the spiders don't land on your face as you defeat them with carabiner swipes.
+Warn your belayer of the incoming menace before you take mighty carabiner swings at the enemy while desperately clinging by a handjam and praying the disgusting little octopeds don't land directly on your face.
 Most exciting to do after monsoon level rain when friction is questionable.

 You can set a hanging belay before mantling the final move to the top to avoid excess rope drag, or find something on top to redirect the rope.
 Belay from top off hemlock at cliff's edge.

 Walk climber's right 50 ft to giant hemlock slung with rap ring to descend.